PERMITTING ORIGINAL ART MURALS

 1. Purpose of the Neighborhood Contact process.
 The purposes of Permitted Original Art Murals include public access to original works of art; community participation in the creation of original works of art; and community building through the presence of and identification with original works of art.
 In furtherance of these purposes, the Neighborhood Contact process provides a setting for a mural permit applicant and neighborhood residents to review a proposed mural in an informal manner, to enable community input into the process of the creation of the mural, and to allow neighborhood residents to share any concerns concerning the proposed mural with the permit applicant prior to the creation of the mural.
 The discussion at the meeting is advisory only and is not binding on the applicant.

 2. When the Neighborhood Contact is required.
-The Neighborhood Contact is required after an applicant submits a mural permit to the City.
+The Neighborhood Contact is required before a mural permit is issued by the City.
+Materials and the permit number are required for the Neighborhood Contact are obtained from the Development Services Center.
+Therefore, it is recommended the Neighborhood Contact is completed after an applicant submits a mural permit application to the City.

 3. Requirements.
 The requirements for Neighborhood Contact are: